The Tradition of ADVENT

 Christmas, at least in the Western world, has become a time of great business and busyness, many decorations, activities, shopping, parties and gifts.
 However, it lacks the true meaning of the season, when we ought to be thinking more deeply on the profound value of the coming of Jesus Christ to this world.
 Dear friend, I invite you to celebrate ADVENT this year – it will provide you a few moments every day when you will be able to rest, and open your mind and heart to Jesus who came to show you how immensely and eternally He loves you.

 Dear friend, I hope and pray that Jesus might be born in a new and fresh way in your heart and life this ADVENT and this CHRISTMAS.
-I invite you to return here, to www.reflectionsforliving.com next Sunday, and then everyday in December, when you will find daily ADVENT readings and reflections, pictures, quotes, songs, CHRISTMAS memories and more.
+I invite you to return here, to www.reflectionsforliving.com, everyday until the end of this year, when you will find daily ADVENT readings and reflections, pictures, quotes, songs, CHRISTMAS memories and more.
 May all your ADVENT and CHRISTMAS celebrations be a great blessing in your life this year.

 - New Things